whitneyburton/portfolios/students/1511/chelsea-johnson/chelsea-johnson-m1.markdown

 Evaluation Scores:
 1. Functional Expectations</br>
-  4: Application fulfills all base expectations and the one extension (speed rate, validating beats)
+  4: Application fulfills all base expectations and the one extension (speed rate, validating beats)</br>
 2. Test-Driven Development</br>
-  4: Application is broken into components which are well tested in both isolation and integration using appropriate data
+  4: Application is broken into components which are well tested in both isolation and integration using appropriate data</br>
 3. Encapsulation / Breaking Logic into Components</br>
-  3: Application effectively breaks logical components apart but breaks the principle of SRP
+  3: Application effectively breaks logical components apart but breaks the principle of SRP</br>
 4. Fundamental Ruby & Style</br>
-  3: Application shows strong effort towards organization, content, and refactoring
+  3: Application shows strong effort towards organization, content, and refactoring</br>
 5. Looping or Recursion</br>
   3: Application makes effective use of loop/recursion techniques